We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 What food is good for a dog with heart disease?

-Dogs with heart disease can be prone to weight gain and eating foods high in fat, sodium or potassium can put undue strain on their heart.
+Dogs with heart issues can be prone to weight gain and eating foods high in fat, sodium or potassium can put undue strain on their heart.
 For example, foods high in salt include bacon, ham, sausage, hot dogs, and canned meat.
 Foods that are high in fat include lamb chops and beef tenderloin.

 What vegetables are good for a dog’s heart?